mateussouzaweb/kvm-qemu-virtualization-guide/Docs/02 - PCI-e Passthrough.md

 ## Vendor Reset for AMD GPUs

 If you are using an AMD GPU, chances are that your device has the vendor reset bug.
-This bug always results in a complete black screen or even system freeze when you try to attach or detach the GPU on virtual machines.
-If you are lucky like me, you need to install the vendor reset package to fix this issue.
+This bug will always result in a complete black screen or even system freezes when you try to attach or detach the GPU on virtual machines.
+If you are lucky like me and have a GPU from the series listed below, you need to install the vendor reset package to fix this issue:

+- **Polaris 10, 11 and 12**
+- **Vega 10 and 20**
+- **Navi 10, 12 and 14**

-The steps are pretty simple, just run the following commands to install the package and fix the issue:
+If your AMD GPU is not in that list, then your GPU definitely does not have the vendor reset bug.
+To install the vendor reset package, the steps are pretty simple, just run the following commands to install the package and fix the issue:

 ```bash
 # Update and instal kernel packages